Hiking in Elk Knob State Park

 Hiking Trails

-Right now, there is only one trail in the park (not including the old road which was once used to access the top), and it's called the Elk Knob trail.
-This newly-constructed, 1.8 mile trail climbs from the interim trailhead parking area to the summit, winding through many swithchbacks along the way.
+The park's primary trail is called the Summit trail.
+This 1.9 mile trail climbs from the trailhead parking area to the summit, winding through many swithchbacks along the way.
 The trail is well-routed and was built by volunteers, and completed in 2011.
 Though the trail will need some touch-up and periodic maintenance throughout the years, overall it's in great shape and a great hike.

 Amenities